xGabou/SereneSeasonsPlus/SSPchangelog.md

-# ❄️ Serene Seasons Plus — v4.0.9
+# ❄️ Serene Seasons Plus — v4.1

 ## Changelog
 ### 🆕 Added
+- Integrated Gabou's library.

 ### 🛠️ Fixed
-- Added safeguards to prevent crashes due to being loaded in unsupported dimensions.
+- Added a real flower tag different from the vanilla one to prevent conflicts with other mods.

 ### ⚙️ Changed / Removed